- CBD may be consumed through inhalation, ingestion, sublingual administration (under the tongue), and topical application.

 Taking CBD oil tinctures sublingually is a common way of introducing the compound to the body.
 Sublingual administration is when a substance is applied directly to capillary-rich areas under the tongue.

 Applying CBD sublingually allows the compound to bypass metabolism, as it is delivered immediately throughout the body.
-Sublingual administration results in rapid absorption and instant bioavailability in the body due to its quick onset of action(8).
+Sublingual administration results in rapid absorption and instant bioavailability of a portion of the CBD in the body due to its quick onset of action(8).

 Other Considerations for Sublingual CBD